ONSdigital/dp-compose/v2/stacks/legacy-core-web/README.md

    make clone
    ```

-2. If you have never built zebedee and babbage before, then built them before continuing (requires Java 8 to be used):
+2. If you have never built zebedee and babbage before, then build them before continuing (requires Java 8 to be used):

    ```shell
    cd $DP_REPO_DIR/zebedee